vcrsoft/vcrsoft.github.io/index.md

 <p style="font-size: 1.25em; color: #666; margin-top: -1em; margin-bottom: 1em;">for home service pros</p>

-<h2 style="font-size: 2em; color: #333; margin-top: 0.5em;">Give Customers <span style="color: #0078d4;">AI-Generated Free Estimates</span></h2>
+<h2 style="font-size: 2em; color: #333; margin-top: 0.5em;">Turn Every Inquiry into a <span style="color: #0078d4;">Qualified Lead</span></h2>

 <div style="border-left: 5px solid #0078d4; background-color: #f0f8ff; padding: 1em 1.5em; margin: 1.5em 0;">
     <p style="font-size: 1.15em; line-height: 1.5;">
-        Most customers expect free estimates and prefer not to pay a trip or diagnostic fee.
+        Homeowners and customers often call or fill forms that go nowhere.
         <br><br>
-        What if you could offer fast, free estimates automatically—**without leaving the shop or picking up the phone?**
+        What if you could **pre-qualify leads automatically**, 24/7, and focus only on serious opportunities—without leaving the shop or picking up the phone?
     </p>
 </div>

 <h3 style="font-size: 1.5em; color: #333; border-bottom: 2px solid #eee; padding-bottom: 0.3em;">How It Works</h3>

 <p style="line-height: 1.4;">
-    This AI chatbot turns every inquiry into a **qualified lead**.
-Customers describe their issue, the bot asks questions, narrows down the problem, and then emails you the full chat log with their contact info—so you know exactly what you’re walking into.
+    Your AI-powered virtual assistant handles initial customer inquiries.
+It asks the right questions, narrows down the problem, and delivers a **polished diagnostic report**—including a summary and the full chat log—directly to your inbox with the customer's contact info.
+    <br><br>
+    You get all the information you need to respond quickly, accurately, and efficiently.
 </p>

 <img src="/assets/images/image.jpg" alt="Homeowner using chatbot" style="max-width: 100%; height: auto; margin: 1em 0;">